 About 5-thousand people marched through the centre of Munich in West Germany on Saturday (21 May) on a disarmament demonstration.

-About 5-thousand people marched through the centre of Munich in West Germany on Saturday (21 May) on a disarmament demonstration.
+Background: About 5-thousand people marched through the centre of Munich in West Germany on Saturday (21 May) on a disarmament demonstration.
 Similar marches took place the same day in the West German cities of Frankfurt, Bremen and Essen.

 SYNOPSIS: As ever, young people predominated in the ranks of marches during the low-key Munich demonstration, which went off without incident.